maurges/every-rust-gui-library/notes.md

 Well I mean, I could implement my own macro, it's a thing you do once.
 Wait, I can't at all.
 Because it's an unsafe trait with potential future breakage.

+Ok, here's another problem: handle and redraw can't depend on data in self.
+So you can't for example make a button that looks different after each press.
+Well, you can't make it from raw boxes and stuff, you can still bullshit your way with changing the default button backgrounds.
+Or something.

+Oh no, actually you can!
+You just need to put your widget state in a separate value, embed it into the widget, and clone that into the handlers.
+It needs to be shared, so wrap everything into rc, et voila.